Sherritt International (S) Q3 2024 earnings summary

 Financial highlights

-Adjusted EBITDA improved to $10.5 million from $(2.2) million year-over-year, driven by cost reductions and higher volumes.
+Adjusted EBITDA reached $10.5 million, up from a loss of $2.2 million in Q3 2023, driven by cost reductions and higher volumes.

 Cash provided by continuing operations was $20.4 million in Q3 2024, up from $4.4 million in Q3 2023.